ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 4. Set the **Sorting** to **Lower Is Better**.

-    We want the leaderboard to have the fastest times at the top, so the lower the time the higher the entry on the leaderboard will be.
+    You want the leaderboard to have the fastest times at the top, so the lower the time the higher the entry on the leaderboard will be.

 5. Set **Rank Entries** to 10.

     If you want a longer leaderboard, you can increase this.
-For the tutorial we only want to show the top 10 fastest times ever because the in world leaderboard will only show the top 10.
+For the tutorial you only want to show the top 10 fastest times ever because the in world leaderboard will only show the top 10.

 6. Click the **Create** button to create the leaderboard.